What are the Best Digital Nomad Family Destinations in 2026?

 Education in Tenerife

 There are several international schools in Tenerife, including Wingate School and The British School of Tenerife.
-These schools follow the British curriculum and offer bilingual education, giving young children the chance to learn both English and Spanish.
+These schools follow the British curriculum and offer bilingual education.

 Visa Options